 The five Campbell kids all grew up working summers in the vineyards at Elk Cove – it was truly a family business and Joe and Pat needed all the help they could get.
 Adam took a special interest and stayed close to home for college, attending Lewis & Clark and spending summers on the bottling line.
 Upon graduation he joined the business year-round to learn the craft of winemaking from his parents.

 Adam is now responsible for making Elk Cove’s wines.
-He oversees six vineyard sites with 350 planted acres.
-That’s over 10 times the total acreage of all Oregon vineyards when Pat and Joe planted that very first vine.
+He now oversees six vineyard sites with 380 planted acres.
+That’s over 10 times the total acreage of all Oregon vineyards when Pat and Joe planted that very first vine in 1974.

 The Campbells’ goal has always been hand-crafted, Estate-grown cool climate wines that rival the best in the world.
 As a second-generation winemaker and a 5th-generation Oregon farmer, Adam Campbell is proud to continue that tradition.